 Today’s Reading: Genesis 50:15-21

-But Joseph said to them, "Do not fear, for am I in the place of God?
-As for you, you meant evil against me, but God meant it for good, to bring it about that many people should be kept alive, as they are today."
-(Genesis 50:19-20)
+“You meant evil against me, but God meant it for good to bring it about that many people should be kept alive as they are today.”
+(Genesis 50:20)